marcwalden1/Scene-Graph-Generator/Installation_Requirements.md

 ```

 This project also requires GloVe embeddings for processing text data in scene graph generation.
-Ensure that you download and correctly set up the GloVe directory before running the model.
+Ensure that they are downloaded correctly and set up the GloVe directory before running the model.
 GloVe Setup Instructions:

 - Download GloVe Embeddings: Visit the [official GloVe website](https://nlp.stanford.edu/projects/glove/) and download the embeddings.
 For this project, I recommended to use the glove.6B.zip file.